zeek/zeek-docs/frameworks/telemetry.rst

     global my_metrics_port = count_to_port(port_to_count(my_node$p) - 1000, tcp);

     redef Telemetry::metrics_port = my_metrics_port;

-With this configuration, the Prometheus server will need to be configured to scrape each individual Zeek process's port.

 As a different example, to only change the port from 9911 to 1234 on the manager process, but keep the export and import of metrics enabled, use the following snippet::